H is for Hakluyt

 Between 1583 and 1588 he was chaplain and secretary to Sir Edward Stafford, English ambassador at the French court.
 An ordained priest, Hakluyt held important positions at Bristol Cathedral and Westminster Abbey and was personal chaplain to Robert Cecil, 1st Earl of Salisbury, principal Secretary of State to Elizabeth I and James I. He was the chief promoter of a petition to James I for letters patent to colonize Virginia, which were granted to the London Company and Plymouth Company (referred to collectively as the Virginia Company) in 1606.

 Although Hakluyt was not an explorer himself, he was “fascinated from his earliest years by stories of strange lands and voyages of exploration” and in his life became an “indefatigable editor and translator of geographical accounts.”
-Between 1589 and 1600 he published several editions of his multi-volume The Principal Navigations, Voyages, Traffiques, and Discoveries of the English Nation, collecting various transcriptions of the personal accounts of English explorers, maps and charts, and histories of attacks against England’s rival nations and histories of famous battles.
-This is why Mansfield and Vincent refer to Hakluyt as a compiler; his contribution came more in the act of anthologizing and translating accounts from explorers, scientists, historians, and so on.
+Among these was his multi-volume The Principal Navigations, Voyages, Traffiques, and Discoveries of the English Nation, published in several editions between 1589 and 1600, a kind of anthology of personal accounts from English explorers, maps and charts, histories of attacks against England’s rival nations, and histories of famous battles.
+This is why Mansfield and Vincent refer to Hakluyt as a compiler; his contribution came more in the act of translating and compiling accounts from explorers, scientists, and historians.

-The Principal Navigations also isn’t primarily a scientific or naturalist text, despite his now-most-famous mark on history coming in the form of a whale.
-But whales are mentioned with some frequency throughout the various accounts in the book.
-There are descriptions of various kinds of whales, accounts of passing by large pods of whales on the open ocean, whaling exploits, and even a translation of the word whale in Iroquois as “ainne honne,” as spoken in the village of Hochelaga (in present-day Montreal).
+The Principal Navigations is also not primarily a scientific or naturalist text, though whales are mentioned with some frequency throughout the various accounts in the book.
+There are descriptions of various kinds of whales, accounts of passing by large pods of whales on the open ocean, some whaling exploits, and even a translation of the word whale in Iroquois as “ainne honne,” as spoken in the village of Hochelaga in present-day Montreal.

-One of the many stories involving whales collected by Hakluyt involves a tall tale that whales off the coast of Iceland are so large taht mariners have mistakenly beached themselves on their back — just the kind of legend that we can imagine Melville would have loved to include (and excoriate) in Moby-Dick.
+For instance, one of the many stories involving whales involves a tall tale that whales off the coast of Iceland (“Island”) are so large that mariners have mistakenly beached themselves on their back — just the kind of legend that Melville would have loved to lambaste in Moby-Dick.

 There be seen sometimes neere vnto Island huge Whales like vnto mountains, which ouerturne ships, vnlesse they be terrified away with the sound of trumpets, or beguiled with round and emptie vessels, which they delight to tosse vp and downe.
 It sometimes falleth out that Mariners thinking these Whales to be Ilands, and casting out ankers vpon their backs, are often in danger of drowning.
 They are called in their tongue Trollwal Tuffelwalen, that is to say, the deuilish Whale.

-Returning to investigation, though, Richardson (like Mansfield and Vincent) helpfully notes that the Hakluyt quote we’re after is found in Volume 1 of 14, which contains 109 separate narratives concerning English voyages to the North and North East.
-Among them are an account of King Arthur’s expedition to Norway in 517, Francis Drake’s attack on Cadiz under Queen Elizabeth I (the so-called “Singeing the King of Spain's Beard”), an account of the Knights of Jerusalem, and John Cabot’s voyages to the Americas.
+Returning to our investigation, Richardson confirms Mansfield and Vincent’s note that the Hakluyt quote we’re after is found in Volume 1 of 14, which alone contains 109 distinct narratives concerning English voyages to the North and North East.
+Among them are an account of King Arthur’s expedition to Norway in 517, Francis Drake’s attack on Cadiz under Queen Elizabeth I (the so-called “Singeing the King of Spain’s Beard”), an account of the Knights of Jerusalem, and John Cabot’s voyages to the Americas.
+It’s a little all over the place.

-Arngrímur’s treatise provided an early defense of Icelandic nationality and cultural history, part of a long tradition of “ethnographic insult and counterinsult by which European countries came to distinguish themselves in print.”
+Arngrímur’s treatise, so says Wikipedia, was an early defense of Icelandic nationality and cultural history, part of a long tradition of “ethnographic insult and counterinsult by which European countries came to distinguish themselves in print.”

 This defense of Iceland and subsequent works were important for introducing European scholars to the ancient literature of Iceland and the richness of the manuscripts present there.
 In the context of the mounting conflicts between Denmark and Sweden, which saw both countries trying to establish historical precedents for their empire-building, it also played a formative role in the development of European nationalism, participating in the ethnographic insult and counterinsult by which European countries came to distinguish themselves in print.

-Arngrímur became an important figure in Icelandic nationalism as a result of the “Brief Commentary on Iceland” and his subsequent work, Crymogæa, a history of Iceland published in 1609 — so much so that in the mid-20th century the Icelandic government honored him by using a portrait on the 10 kroner note.
+Arngrímur became an important figure in Icelandic nationalism thanks to his “Brief Commentary” and a subsequent work, Crymogæa, a history of Iceland published in 1609—so much so that in the mid-20th century the Icelandic government put him on the 10 kroner note.

-And yet, we have yet another layer: the story about those giant “devilish whales” still isn’t Arngrímur’s, but is rather an excerpt from another book, this one by German cartographer and cosmologist Sebastian Münster.
-In 1544, Münster had published his Cosmographia, “an immensely influential book that attempted to describe the entire world across all of human history and analyse its constituent elements of geography, history, ethnography, zoology and botany.”
-It’s also full of amazing drawings you may even be familiar with, such as this one of “blemmyes,” mythical headless men with their faces on their chest.
-And also that wolf guy and another man with a giant foot.
+The fool in question is German cartographer and cosmologist Sebastian Münster.
+In 1544, Münster published Cosmographia, described as “an immensely influential book that attempted to describe the entire world across all of human history and analyse its constituent elements of geography, history, ethnography, zoology and botany.”
+It’s also full of amazing drawings you may even be familiar with, such as this one of “blemmyes,” mythical headless men with their faces on their torsos.
+And also, uh, a wolf guy and another man with one giant foot.

-Cosmographia was one of the most successful and popular books of the 16th century, reprinted dozens of times in German, Latin, French, Italian, and Czech by the time that Arngrímur published his book in 1593.
-Not to be outdone, Münster was also featured on a German 100 Deutsche mark in 1980.
+Cosmographia was one of the most successful and popular books of the 16th century, reprinted dozens of times in German, Latin, French, Italian, and Czech by the time that Arngrímur published his essay in 1593.
+(Not to be outdone, Münster was also featured on a German 100 Deutsche mark in 1980).

 The backs of Whales which they thinke to be Ilands.
 This fable, like all the rest, was bred of an old, ridiculous and vaine tale, the credite and trueth whereof is not woorth a strawe….
 O silly Mariners that in digging can not discern Whales flesh from lumps of earth, nor know the slippery skin of a Whale from the vpper part of the ground: with out doubt they are woorthy to haue Munster for a Pilot.

-Again, Arngrímur writes in a way that should feel uncannily reminiscent to anyone familiar with Moby-Dick.
-Throughout a significant chunk of the middle section of the book, Melville similarly tears apart scientists who circulate myths about whales, and the incompetent artists who drew them badly.
-Compare the above to the way that Melville/Ishmael roasts Frederick Cuvier’s drawing of a sperm whale (which, to be fair, is ridiculous):
+Again, Arngrímur writes in a way that should feel uncannily reminiscent of Moby-Dick in which Melville similarly tears apart scientists who circulate myths about whales, and the incompetent artists who drew them poorly.
+Compare the above to the way that Melville/Ishmael roasts Frederick Cuvier’s drawing of a sperm whale:

 But the placing of the cap-sheaf to all this blundering business was reserved for the scientific Frederick Cuvier, brother to the famous Baron.
 In 1836, he published a Natural History of Whales, in which he gives what he calls a picture of the Sperm Whale.
 Before showing that picture to any Nantucketer, you had best provide for your summary retreat from Nantucket.
 In a word, Frederick Cuvier’s Sperm Whale is not a Sperm Whale, but a squash.

-Having learned all this, there’s one last critical piece of information about this “letter H” quote, which in some ways delivers us straight back to the heart of the mystical, mysterious sense in which Melville deployed it.
-Arngrímur didn’t write the Brief Commentary in English, he wrote it in Latin.
-In fact, Hakluyt included both the Latin and the English in The Principal Voyages, alternating between the two section by section.
-Here is the actual quote as written by Arngrímur, beside the English version:
+Having learned all this, there’s one last critical element to the “letter H” quote which in some ways delivers us straight back to the heart of the mystical, mysterious sense in which Melville deployed it.
+Let’s look at the quote again as written by Arngrímur in Latin and Hakluyt’s English translation:

 ENGLISH: For while you take in hand to schoole others, & to teach them by what name a Whale-fish is to be called in our tongue, leauing out through ignorance the letter H, which almost alone maketh vp the signification of the worde, you deliuer that which is not true